rkiman/wdwarfdate/docs/source/index.rst

 wdwarfdate
 ==========

-*wdwarfdate* is an open source code which estimates ages of white dwarfs in a bayesian framework. *wdwarfdate* runs a chain of models assuming single star evolution, to estimate ages of white dwarfs and their uncertainties from an effective temperature and a surface gravity.
+*wdwarfdate* is an open source Python code which estimates ages of white dwarfs in a Bayesian framework. *wdwarfdate* runs a chain of models assuming single star evolution, to estimate ages of white dwarfs and their uncertainties from an effective temperature and a surface gravity.

 ..
 Contents:

 Basic usage
 -----------

 Let's set up two white dwarfs with their effective temperature and surface gravity.
 These two white dwarfs parameters come from Cummings,J.D. et al. (2018).
+To run *wdwarfdate* we just need to initialize an object :func:`WhiteDwarf` with the parameters indicating the models we want to use.
+For details on these parameters go to the tutorials in this documentation.

 .. code-block:: python